 On a sunny afternoon back on October 28, 2022, about 200 people were part of a groundbreaking ceremony located in Douglas Ranch.
 But oddly enough, this wasn't to headline the 34,000 acres of land that was initially going to be called Trillium.
 This ceremony was to break new ground on a completely new project that now includes 37,000 acres and will be a premier master-planned community.

 If you've been following our coverage of the Trillium project, you'll likely have read that lots of promises and ideas on Trillium sound pretty decent.
 Lots of jobs are being created, more new residents and businesses moving to Buckeye, a superhighway to Las Vegas, and much more...
-But these concepts all seem to sound good with no real action that's visible.
+But these concepts all seem to sound good with no real action (kinda like the ghost future city of Telosa earmarked possibly for Buckeye).
 That is until something very remarkable happened.

 And though the name change is not the only thing that's happened, there are specific dates that have already been revealed.
 Apparently, the new date set to see completion for Teravalis is late 2024.
 Among the highlights of what will be built over the 37,000 acres will include 100,000 homes to house at least 300,000 new residents.
 The first lot of model homes and available amenities that are being built will be ready in a little more than 1 year.